stixes/simple-squid-cache/README.md

     docker run -d -v /opt/dockerstorage/squid-cache:/var/cache/squid -p 3128:3128 stixes/simple-squid-cache

-The cache size is controlled using two environment variables:
+The cache size is controlled using environment variables:

 * SQUID\_DISK\_SIZE\_MB - The size in MB for the on disk size.
 Default is 8192 (8gb).
 Bigger is good here.
 * SQUID\_MEM\_SIZE\_MB - The amount of memory used to cache most recent request.
 Default is 1024 (1Gb).
 This should be adjusted to fit your server.
+* SQUID\_PARENT\_HOST - Hostname of a parent proxy, Corporate, vpn or even a local Tor gateway can be used.
+Leave blank to connect directly from this proxy.
+* SQUID\_PARENT\_PORT - Port of the parent proxy, defaults to 3128

 Thats it.
 It's simple.